ProgrammerFaraz/MVVM-Clean-DI/README.md

 ##### View Model
 ViewModel receives actions from events such as button tap or view lifecycle onAppear and processes them.

+## Dependency Provider
+Dependency provider will be made for every module.
+It's job is to instantiate and resolve dependencies of each module.

 ## Cloning the project

 ### Using XCode: